Credible Distributions of Overall Ranking of Entities: A simulation study using a baseball example

-To run a simulation for a setup similar to the baseball example we generate 18 values of a covariate independently from a uniform (0,1) distribution.
-These covariates are kept fixed throughout the simulation.
-Using them, we generate $\theta_i$'s independently from $N(\beta_0 +\beta_1 x_i, A)$.
-Using the generated $\theta_i$, we generate $Y_i$ from $N(\theta_i, D_i)$.
-We use the $D_i$ values from the baseball application.
-We use five possible values of $A = 0.001, 0.005, 0.01, 0.1$ and $1$ (for the baseball data estimate of $A$ is about $0.002$).
-We use $\beta_1 =0$ (no covariate) and $\beta_1 = 0.4$.
-We use $\beta_0 =0.2$, although $\beta_0$ does not influence the ranks and the results.
+\cite{EfronMorris1975} considered batting averages of 18 major league baseball batters from their first 45 at-bats in 1970 to predict their performances in the rest of the season.
+We emulate this framework in simulations to compare KWW and MRSW with our four Bayesian proposals.
+We generate 18 $x_i$'s independently from a uniform (0,1) distribution to use as covariates for the simulation, we keep these fixed throughout.
+Then, we generate independent $\theta_i$'s from $N(\beta_0 +\beta_1 x_i, A)$ and $Y_i$ from $N(\theta_i, D_i)$.
+We use the $D_i$'s from \cite{EfronMorris1975}.
+We use five values of $A = 0.001, 0.005, 0.01, 0.1$ and $1$ (for the baseball data $\hat A \approx 0.002$), and $\beta_1 =0$ (no covariate) and $\beta_1 = 0.4$.
+We fix $\beta_0 =0.2$, but $\beta_0$ has no influence on ranks.

-We report our simulation results in Table \ref{baseball-sim}.
-First row of each block of the table, with a W in parentheses, reports average posterior expected deviations for weighted credible distribution, and the second row with UW in parentheses, shows results for its unweighted version.
-In the left half of these tables we presented results with a covariate and in the right half with no covariate.
-For each parameter setting, we provided the average of the mean absolute deviations of the overall ranks from the true ranks for KWW method, and average of the posterior expected absolute deviations for Bayesian methods: HB and UB.
-We also presented average volumes and average of lengths of the sides of various 90\% confidence or credible sets of the true mean vector $\theta$.